Thank you to our SCOUTStrong sponsors:

 Al White Trail, IU & Camp Bradford (8 mile loop)

-Closed trails to be reestablished this year:
+Closed trails to be reestablished:

 Chank-Tun-Un-Gi Trail, Camp Bradford & Fort Harrison State Park (10 mile loop)